Talks

 Cirencester Baptist Church, Chesterton Lane Cirencester

-October 19th: Gloucestershire Paths – speaker is Alan Philbeam
+Gloucestershire Paths : speaker is Alan Pilbeam

 The talk explores the theme of the ‘Old Paths of Gloucestershire’, examining their history back to Iron Age times, the pattern of local paths as it had developed by Saxon times, and then the additions of pilgrim paths, drovers’ paths, paths to work, and finally those developed for leisure purposes.